Lithium mining in Bolivia

-Lithium Mining in Bolivia is a major industry.
+Lithium mining in Bolivia has the potential to be a critical part of the overall lithium industry due to the large amount of lithium contained within the nation.
 More than half of the world's known lithium reserves are located in the Lithium Triangle: an area that spans parts of Argentina, Bolivia, and Chile.
-Bolivia has the world's largest reserves – an estimated thirty-eight percent of the global total.
+Bolivia has the world's largest reserves with an estimated twenty-one million metric tons, or twenty percent of the global total.
 Bolivia makes up less than one percent of global production, while Chile and Argentina produce around forty-five percent.